ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/redis-windows.md

 NSSM has been installed now, it can be confirmed in Command Prompt by typing *nssm*

 <b>4.
-Configure NSSM </b>
+General Instructions to Configure NSSM</b>

+**NOTE:** These are the General Instructions to configure NSSM for Faveo.
+The actual ones are listed below as Faveo-Mail-Worker, Faveo-Recurring, Faveo-Reports & Faveo-Notifications.

-Go to Command Prompt and configure Faveo-Mail-Worker, Faveo-Recurring & Faveo-Reports by typing the following commands:
+Go to Command Prompt and configure TEST-WORKER by typing the following commands.
+(Faveo-Mail-Worker, Faveo-Recurring, Faveo-Reports & Faveo-Notifications are to be configured in actual) :

-**a.
-Faveo-Mail-Worker**
+**TEST-WORKER**

 Type the below command in Command Prompt, this will open a new window.

 ```
-nssm install faveo-mail-worker
+nssm install TEST-WORKER
 ```

 - In Application section click on three dots and navigate to *C > Windows > System32* and search for *cmd*, click on the cmd as shown in the figure below, then click on *open*,  a path will be added.